 3. Akka (Actors and Streams)

 Akka is a toolkit and runtime for building highly concurrent, distributed, and resilient message-driven applications on the JVM.
 While Akka Actors provide a model for concurrency, Akka Streams is its implementation of the Reactive Streams specification, allowing for processing of streaming data with built-in backpressure.
+When building trading systems, tools like autonomous investment agents leverage these principles for high-throughput data processing.

 Architectural diagram illustrating how a reactive framework processes data streams.